I was wrong. I was so horribly wrong.

 A poke to his side interrupted his thoughts and attempt at napping.
 Turning, he saw Vanessa staring at him with an evil grin on her face.

 "Damien, did you know?
 Feathers of Celestial's wings are softest in the younger members of our species.
 In fact, they should be nearly twice as sof- and he's gone."

 Alexa was frozen in place for about five seconds, a confused look adorning her face.
-Once Vist had started rubbing the inside of her wing she let out a purr of contentment before all hell broke loose, the sound she made seemingly shocking her out of her confusion.
+Once he'd started rubbing the inside of her wing she let out a purr of contentment before all hell broke loose, the sound she made seemingly shocking her out of her confusion.

 That's all I can think as time seems to slow and I hurtle out the window of my home, shards of wood embedded in my arms.
 It wasn't even worth it.
 It wouldn't have been worth it if she hadn't been lying!
 Extremely painful electrical shock followed by fire, fire, and more fire.
 The little she-devil is insane!
 Not to mention I had to create my own negative charge to counteract hers enough to throw myself away before my body began convulsing, she could have left me comatose!

 Looking down I see I'm aiming right for one of Emily's thorn plants, of course.
 She planted them here because the flowers and fruits they grow are beautiful so she'd wanted Garrett to enjoy looking out his window, but now her son is going to be impaled on them.